zytan015/socialmedia/README.md

-# MyPage
+# Social Media
-MyPage is a social media platform for users to share information and create web content.
+Implementing a social media platform for users to share information and create web content.

 ## Technologies used
 Java, Spring boot, Angular, MySql, Bootstrap 4